krancour/brignext/PROPOSAL.md

 worth examining whether it fills that role well or whether possible alteratives are due some consideration.

-Usability issues and security risks notwithstanding, persisting Brigade projects as `Secret` resources seems sensible.
-Yet, projects are not the only Brigade objects that are backed by a Kubernetes resources.
-Like projects, events are backed by `Secret` resources. _Workers_ that process those events, as well as the _jobs_ those workers may fan out to, are backed by the Kubernetes pods in which they were executed.

-A worker or job's logs are found nowhere except within the corresponding pod.
-CLI commands such as `brig build logs` merely retrieve those logs via the Kubernetes API.
-Even a worker or job's state is determined solely by the corresponding pod's state, and a worker or job's very existence is coupled to the existence of the corresponding pod.
-Should a pod be deleted, all record of the corresponding worker or job is deleted with it.
+On the surface, persisting Brigade projects as `Secret` resources may seem sensible.
+Yet, projects are not the only Brigade objects that are backed by Kubernetes resources. _Workers_ that process Brigade events, for instance, are backed by the Kubernetes pods in which they were executed.
+A worker's logs are found nowhere except within the corresponding pod.
+CLI commands such as `brig build logs` only retrieve those logs via the Kubernetes API.
+Even a worker's state is determined solely by the corresponding pod's state, and a worker's very existence is coupled to the existence of the corresponding pod.
+Should a pod be deleted, all record of the corresponding worker is deleted with it.

-The above is especially problematic when considering the array of circumstances beyond any user's control in which a pod might be deleted.
-If the Kubernetes node that hosted a given pod were to be decomissioned, for instance, all record of the corresponding worker or job would vanish without a trace.
+While Kubernetes users who like a tidy cluster may be put off by completed pods hanging around indefinitely for the sake of data retention, the above is even more problematic when considering the array of circumstances beyond any user's control under which a pod might be deleted.
+If the Kubernetes node that hosted a given worker pod were to be decomissioned, for instance, all record of the corresponding worker would vanish without a trace.
 A pod evicted from its node by the Kubelet, for any reason, would have the same result.

 While it is easy to imagine how the potential for data loss might preclude Brigade's use by enterprises with strict data retention policies, all users